 Those who need to renew their driving privilege card should also be very careful when renewing their card, as your application contains everything ICE agents need to detain you, including but not limited to your name, photo, current address, and other info.

 In any case, it is highly advised to speak to an experienced immigration attorney in Salt Lake City or elsewhere in Utah to find out more about your particular situation and come up with a viable legal plan.
-Contact the Familia America Immigration law firm to get a free consultation right away.
+Contact the Familia America Immigration law firm to get a consultation right away.
 Give us a call at 801-656-9605 or fill out this contact form.
 Se habla Espanol.